 - 1. It's ok for a gene product to be annotated to >1 pathway/regulation of a pathway terms: Although pathways can share regulators and core components, these components can still be considered 'specific' for the pathways in question.
-Pathways components can be targeted by gene products that also target other pathways e.g. Med is a core component of activin and BMP signaling.
+Pathway components can be targeted by gene products that also target other pathways e.g. Med is a core component of both activin and BMP signaling.
 Cbl has been shown to negatively regulate EGFR and Notch signaling pathways.
 Cbl E3 ligase specifically targets proteins in these pathways and is therefore specific.
 Note that sometimes a gene product can act within a particular pathway and regulate it or act as a positive and negative regulator.
 For example, cos, is a considered a core component of the hedgehog signaling pathway, forming part of the signaling complex associated with the activated smo receptor and a negative regulator, promoting the formation of the repressive form of ci in the absence of hh. - 2.
 Generic or non-specific regulators should not be annotated to a pathway/regulation of a pathway term.
-These are gene products that act more "globally", having a similar effect on many different processes and, even though they may be deemed 'essential' for a particular pathway by the authors), it is important to view them with a more critical eye.
-As a general rule, they can be annotated to another larger process term in GO (i.e. not single-step processes such as phosphorylation or sub-processes such as pathway cassettes, such as MAPK signaling) and should NOT be annotated directly to a pathway or pathway regulator term.

-For example, the activity of chromatin modifiers, such as the NuRD complex or generic transcription regulators e.g. Mediator (MED) complex, are generally considered non-specific.
+These are gene products that act more "globally", having a similar effect on many different processes and, even though they may be deemed "essential" for a particular pathway by the authors), it is important to view them with a more critical eye.
+As a general rule, they can be annotated to a more appropriate process term in GO and should NOT be annotated directly to a pathway or pathway regulator term.
+For example, the activity of chromatin modifiers, such as the NuRD complex or generic transcription regulators e.g. Mediator (MED)